-PRIDE The official Glasgow Pride was sadly cancelled this year due to COVID-19.
+PRIDE The official Glasgow Pride was back this year and takes place in June.
 There have been some controversies around the council-backed pride in the past, with claims that it has been co-opted for commercial gain by big businesses.
-Some LGBTQ+ communities have set up their own Pride events in response, including Free Pride which takes place usually in August in the Centre for Contemporary Arts (CCA) on Sauchiehall Street, and the Mardi Gla Pride parade which this year will take place in September.
+Some LGBTQ+ communities have set up their own Pride events in response, including Free Pride which takes place usually in August in the Centre for Contemporary Arts (CCA) on Sauchiehall Street, and the Mardi Gla Pride parade which this coming year will take place in July.
 If in doubt about what Pride to go to, look out on the SRC's social media pages as they are usually attending or holding their own events.
 OFF CAMPUS Off campus, Glasgow also has a number of clubs, societies and groups which can be found all over the city.
 LGBT Youth Scotland is an organisation who offer a wide range of groups, activities, volunteer opportunities, and events for lesbian, gay, bisexual and transgender young people and their friends.
 They also run groups and drop-ins in Glasgow and have information about what other LGBTQ+ youth and community groups are running across Scotland.
-Their website is: [lgbtyouth.org.uk](http://lgbtyouth.org.uk) GLOSSARY CAMPUS REDEVELOPMENT The University's tearing down loads of buildings and throwing up loads of new ones over the next ten years at a cost of £1billion.
-This is why campus looks like a building site a lot of the time.
+Their website is: [lgbtyouth.org.uk](http://lgbtyouth.org.uk) For info on LGBTQ+ nightlife check out the YOUR CITY section, page 83.
+GLOSSARY CAMPUS REDEVELOPMENT The University's tearing down loads of buildings and throwing up loads of new ones over the next ten years at a cost of £1billion.
+This is why a lot of the campus looks like a building site.
 CHANCELLOR Head of the University and elected to the post by the General Council.
 The Chancellor confers all degrees at the University.
 This position is currently held by Dame Katherine Grainger DBE.
 CLOISTERS The large pillared space between the quadrangles underneath the Bute Hall in the main building.
 Looks like Hogwarts.
 COLLEGES The University is made up of four colleges which cover different areas of academic study and research.
 These are Medical, Veterinary and Life Sciences; Science and Engineering; Arts; and Social Sciences.
 You will be registered in one.
 COURT University Court is the governing body of the University, much like a board of directors.
 FIRST The highest class of undergraduate degree.
 Equivalent to an A.